argoproj/argo-workflows/docs/types.md

 ## TTLStrategy

-TTLStrategy is the strategy for the time to live depending on if the workflow succeded or failed
+TTLStrategy is the strategy for the time to live depending on if the workflow succeeded or failed
 <details>
 <summary>Examples with this field (click to open)</summary>
 <br>